 The Ten Bulls (or Ox-herding Pictures) of Zen

-Cha’an (Zen) Buddhism in China, but was developed and completed by the 12th century C.E.
+The Ten Bulls of Zen was originally a creation of the Taoist tradition in China, but was developed and enhanced by the 12th century C.E.

 I. The Search for the Bull